probot/probot/docs/configuration.md

 DISABLE_STATS=true #OPTIONAL
 # This option allows for Probot Apps to opt out of inclusion in the /stats endpoint which gathers data about each app.

-GHE_HOST=fake.github-enterprise.com #OPTIONAL
+GHE_HOST='fake.github-enterprise.com' #OPTIONAL
 # This allows for a Probot App to be run on a GitHub Enterprise instance.

 PORT=3000 #OPTIONAL
 # The port on which Probot will start a local server on.

-WEBHOOK_PATH=/webhook #OPTIONAL
+WEBHOOK_PATH='/webhook' #OPTIONAL
-# This is the URL of the path which will recieve webhooks
+# This is the URL path which will recieve webhooks

 SENTRY_DSN='https://user:pw@sentry.io/1234' #OPTIONAL
 # Logs all errors to Sentry for error tracking.